toptal/chewy/README.md

   host: 'localhost:9200'
 ```

-The result config merges both hashes.
+The resulting config merges both hashes.
 Client options are passed as is to `Elasticsearch::Transport::Client` except for the `:prefix`, which is used internally by Chewy to create prefixed index names:

 ```ruby
   Chewy.settings = {prefix: 'test'}